Dr. Rakesh C. Arora

 Over the last decade, Dr. Arora has also contributed his time to peer reviewer responsibilities for many scientific journals such as the Canadian Journal of Cardiology, Annals of Thoracic Surgery, Circulation and the Journal of Thoracic and Cardiovascular Surgery to name a few.
 In fact, Dr. Arora has provided reviewer duties to over 20 peer-reviewed journals since 2007.
 In 2017, Dr. Arora was awarded the Top Performance Award of the Editorial Board for the Journal of Thoracic and Cardiovascular Surgery furthering his commitment to research during his career to date.

-Based on Dr. Arora’s past clinical and research contributions, he has been invited to speak on over 70 occasions at many international critical care and cardiac surgery societies, academic and clinical conferences, and has been a guest speaker at other health care institutions around the world.
-In 2014 he was elected as the President for the American Delirium Society.
+Based on Dr. Arora’s past clinical and research contributions, he has been invited to speak on over 70 occasions at several international critical care and cardiac surgery societies, academic and clinical conferences, and has been a guest speaker at other health care institutions around the world.
+In 2014 he was elected as the President of the American Delirium Society.
 In 2017 Dr. Arora contributes to the creation of the Enhanced Recovery after Cardiac Surgery Society (ERAS-CS ®) furthering the improvement of perioperative care for Cardiac Surgery patients.
 Their goal is the development of consensus in many areas of treatment improving outcomes for our patients through active research.

 For more information contact: